apratimshukla6/RiRa/README.md

 RiRa is a minimalistic [Discord](https://discord.com) bot that allows you to play music on your server.

-- Play Spotify tracks
+- Play Spotify Tracks
-- Play Youtube tracks
+- Play Youtube Tracks
 - Search music with query
-- Control volume
+- Control Volume
 - Built-in queue feature

 **Pending**: